opsgenie/opsgenie-configuration-backup/README.md

 *Escalation information (name-rules-team-description-repeatInterval)
-*Schedule information (name-timeZone-rotations-team -enabled-description-overrides) *Heartbeat information (name-description-interval-intervalUnit-enabled)
+*Schedule information (name-timeZone-rotations-team -enabled-description-overrides) *Heartbeat information (name-description-interval-intervalUnit-enabled) *Integration information (enabled-allowConfigurationAccess-allowWriteAccess-isAdvanced-suppressNotifications-isDefaultIntegration-isGlobal-name-type)

 ```

 The script exports data to a folder named OpsGenieBackups.
-There are 8 sub-folders inside this main folder.
+There are 9 sub-folders inside this main folder.

 ```
 *users